-2. Physical Hazards
+B. Physical Hazards

-a.
-Over Pressurization
+1. Over Pressurization

 Over pressurization of a component of the system can be a result of several causes.
 The most common cause of an over-pressurized exhaust is a blockage or restriction in the exhaust system.
 All high vacuum pumps are compressors, which are specifically designed to operate under high outlet-to-inlet compression ratios and exhaust to atmospheric pressure.
-Exhaust pressure in excess of 7 bar gauge (8 x 105 Pa) may result from a blocked exhaust system.
+Exhaust pressure more than seven bar gauge (8 x 105 Pa) may result from a blocked exhaust system.

-The most common cause of over-pressure in a pumps inlet pipelines is the introduction of compressed gases during the purge with the pump not operating.
-If components in the inlet pipeline are not suitable for the resulting pressures pipelines and valves may rupture and process gases will leak from the system.
-A back flow of gases from the system into a process vessel, not capable of withstanding the pressure, may also cause ruptures and leaks pressure regulators which are designed to provide a low pressure flow or pressure monitor devices may be employed to minimize this hazard.
+The most common cause of over-pressure in a pump's inlet pipeline is the introduction of compressed gases during the purge with the pump not operating.
+If components in the inlet pipeline are not suitable for the resulting pressures, pipelines and valves may rupture and process gases will leak from the system.
+A back flow of gases from the system into a process vessel, not capable of withstanding the pressure, may also cause ruptures and leaks pressure.
+Regulators designed to provide a low-pressure flow or pressure monitor devices may be employed to minimize this hazard.